-Clara Silverstein is the author of four books and a long-time food writer in the Boston area.
+Clara Silverstein is the author of four books and a long-time writer in the Boston area.
 She also teaches at Grub Street, Inc., consults with individual writers, and tutors students in History and English.
-During the summers, she directs the Chautauqua Writers' Center, a series of creative writing workshops and author programs at the Chautauqua Institution.
+Since 2008, she has directed the Chautauqua Writers' Center, a series of creative writing workshops and author programs at the Chautauqua Institution.

 Clara's first cookbook, The Boston Chef’s Table (Globe Pequot Press), presents more than 100 contemporary recipes from the city's top chefs, including Jody Adams, Todd English, Barbara Lynch, and Ming Tsai – plus a few traditional favorites.
 Customized for home cooks, the recipes are printed with a profile about each chef, cooking hints, and Boston food lore.